-Learn how to insure your drone, and which type of coverage to get to protect both your drone and your finances from liability.
+Learn how to insure your drone.
+Find out which type of coverage you need to get to protect both your drone and your finances from liability.

 What was everyone’s favorite gift this past Christmas?
 If you guessed a drone, you are correct.
 With a spike in the sales of this recreational, remote-control toy, the potential for risk is rising as well.
 We’ve created a guide to answer all of your drone-related insurance questions.